davidmerfield/Tuuune/notes/spec.md

 move song when finished from top of queue to history

 # Note: A playback only counts toward a video's official view count if it is initiated via a native play button in the player.

+right now the results contain 75% songs how do we remove the other 25%?

+need to work out how to remove  live shows

+Perhaps we can parse a location from the title of the video

+we also need to work out the language of the song perhaps pass the title to translate api?

+Perhaps build an 'explorer UI' where one song is put in center ('like radio')